Nowadays websites have become more dynamic and richer in content which can increase the initial load time when browsed from another side of the world.

 That’s it!
 You have successfully integrated CDN to your WordPress site.
 To confirm the integration, browse your site in any web browser and access its source code.
 If the integration was successful you will see the files are being downloaded via KeyCDN servers.

 WordPress is a content management system which consumes a fair amount of both static and dynamic data.
 Typically a WordPress site is built on a template or theme and harnesses some of its functionalities through plugins.
 Content such as header, footer, banner images and menu does not change very often and can be cached by CDN service.
 Besides caching CDN offers other benefits as well:

-Since CDN caches the content and supplies its own copy without actually fetching from the web server; it saves you a lot of bandwidth.
+Since CDN caches the content and supplies its own copy without actually fetching from the web server, it will save you a lot of bandwidth.
 This may not sound big but it can save big bucks in server expense for high traffic sites.

 Security is one of the highest issues for WordPress users but it can be addressed by using a CDN on a WordPress site.
 CDN hardens the security as it is optimized to identify notorious security threats like Distributed Denial of Service (DDoS) attack and spamming activities using bots and scripts.

 Websites with high traffic volume can leverage the network of CDN servers.
 The cached content is readily available for the end user even if the web server is loaded with new requests.